lingar-poc/-java-multithreading-exercise-demo-box-of-items/Readme.md

 since, the ItemsGenerator2 is waiting to the first Generator to finish.
 There is no prevention that they will run together, but this doesn't happen since all is running by single thread.

-## Your Task - fix the problem and Improve filling time-
+## Your Task - Do the task fix the problem and Improve filling time-
 ### Step 1 - be sure you get the things
 See the service called "FillingMachine"  that will take a box and will fill it with items until it's full.
 First do it with simple way  of single threading.